Chip War: Overview

+Chip War claims that today's economy depends heavily on semiconductor chips.
+Miller begins the book by outlining the early development of semiconductors, showing how Cold War competition shaped the industry's origins.
+He also highlights the important engineers and national strategies that drove early innovation.
+Miller then examines how the different political, economic, and technological strategies of countries such as Europe, Japan, China, and Taiwan shaped the modern chip industry.
+The book concludes by analyzing the highly concentrated nature of the modern chip supply chain, and the geopolitical tensions, especially between China and the United States, surrounding advanced manufacturing.

-Chip War highlights how the creation of high-speed chips played an instrumental role in overcoming the Soviet Union by rendering its precision-guided weaponry ineffective.
-The quest for control in this industry is predicted to significantly influence future times.
+Miller explains that the quest for control in this industry is predicted to significantly influence future times.
 The book also emphasizes China's vulnerability due to its reliance on imported chips, noting that China's expenditure on chip importation exceeds its oil purchases.

 Critical reception

+The book has received a significant amount of positive critical reception.
 Financial Times journalist Demetri Sevastopulo commended the book for making a complex industry comprehensible.
+Both Sevastopulo and Global Policy praise the level of detail that the book provides regarding the politics and history of microchips.
 Sevastopulo appreciated Miller's detailed depiction of the chip industry's fluctuations, not just in the US, but also in Asian countries that control large portions of the supply chain for this technology.
 Global Policy evaluated Chip War as potentially the most comprehensive book on the microchip industry's geopolitics so far.
 The review acknowledged Miller's wide-ranging coverage, from the industry's modest origins in Silicon Valley to its current state of "weaponized interdependence", concentrated primarily near the Taiwan Strait.
+Kirkus Reviews describes the book as an important warning, highlighting Miller's argument that the United States is losing its technological lead.
+Greg Mankiw has also highly recommended the book, emphasizing its importance for both economics and politics.

-Barry Eichengreen, writing for Foreign Affairs, noted that Miller displays a smooth storytelling style, but that he completed the book before the implementation of recent US policies that aim to restrict China's access to advanced chip-making technology.
+However, there are also some reviews that point out the book's shortcomings.
+Although Barry Eichengreen, writing for Foreign Affairs, notes that Miller displays a smooth storytelling style, but highlights that he completed the book before the implementation of recent US policies that aim to restrict China's access to advanced chip-making technology.
 Eichengreen also pointed out that the book draws no conclusions on the potential effectiveness of US export controls in curbing the growth of China's semiconductor industry, or whether these measures might provoke China into intensifying its support for the industry or take forceful action against Taiwan.

-Greg Mankiw called the book "a fascinating history of the semiconductor industry.
-Relevant for not only economics but also geopolitics.
-Highly recommended."